Some people think having and other stomach problems is part of life.

 - Organic Enzymes by Axe Organics – if the manufacturer of this natural supplement rings a bell, it's because famous naturopathic doctor, Dr. Josh Axe is behind this product.
 Made from organic whole foods, packed with natural enzymes and probiotics, this supplement supports overall digestive health.

 - Garden of Life Organic Chewable Enzyme Supplement – made from organic fruits and vegetables, this supplement has 13 digestive enzymes which promotes nutrient absorption and easier digestion after meals.

 There’s a reason why people say, “an apple a day keeps the doctor away”.
-According to a study published in the Journal of Leukocyte Biology, the natural peels on apples can control inflammation in our colon.
+According to a study published in the National Institutes of Health (NIH), apple peels have naturally occurring compounds that control inflammation in our colon.
 Apples also contain many healthy ingredients that have therapeutic effects to the digestive system.
 You can read more about this in the article, “Apples can suppress IBS”.

 You can also listen to Anna Sparre’s interesting podcast together with Dr. Michael Ash about your microbiota, the gut, the brain and the immune system.
 Be sure to check it out and learn why Dr. Ash recommends stewed apples or apple sauce.
 Listen carefully, as he explains how apples can fight off inflammation!